-Join Chris Dutton for an in-depth discussion in this video EOMONTH, part of Excel Workshop: Building a Dynamic Heat Map.
+Join Chris Dutton for an in-depth discussion in this video EOMONTH, part of Building a Dynamic Heat Map in Excel.

 - Okay so you may have realized that we took a bit of a shortcut there when we're calculating season by basing season on months.
 Now, when realistically we know that Spring doesn't start officially on March 1.
 It starts on March 20, which is the Spring Equinox.
 So redefining season based on the exact date is much trickier but we can accomplish it using some clever date and time functions.
 So rather than defining season based on the month, we're going to define season based on fractions of the year.